Rinnnt/linear-regression/README.md

 linreg_simple - A simple Implementation of Univariate Linear Regression with batch gradient descent using mean squared error as the cost function.

 linreg_multi - A Multiple Linear Regression model with vectorization using numpy.

+logreg - A Logistic Regression Model with vectorization and regularization of paramters